mov-cli/mov-cli/README.md

   </a>

   <p align="center">
-    A cli tool to browse and watch Movies/Shows/TV/Sports.
+    Welcome to mov-cli!
+A CLI tool to browse and watch Movies, Shows, TV, and Sports.
     <br />
     <br />
-    <a href="https://github.com/mov-cli/mov-cli/issues">Report Bug</a>
+    <a href="https://github.com/mov-cli/mov-cli/issues">Report a Bug</a>
     ·
-    <a href="https://github.com/mov-cli/mov-cli/issues">Request Feature</a>
+    <a href="https://github.com/mov-cli/mov-cli/issues">Request a Feature</a>
   </p>
 </div>